When you’re sensitive to the needs of others, it’s easy to be swayed — even if it’s bad for you. Here’s how to change that.

 How to Set Better Boundaries as an HSP

-1. Pay attention to when you’re influenced by others.
+1. Learn to notice when you’re influenced by others.

 One of the most straight forward definitions of boundaries is establishing for ourselves — then telling others — what is okay for us and what isn’t.